-Nefertiti Jáquez joined NBC10 as a reporter in January 2013.
-Most recently, she was with NBC affiliate KPRC 2 in Houston, Texas, where was a reporter and fill-in anchor since 2010.
+Nefertiti Jáquez joined NBC10 in January 2013.
+Prior to coming to Philadelphia, she was with NBC affiliate KPRC 2 in Houston, Texas, where she had been a reporter and fill-in anchor since 2010.

 From 2004 to 2007, Jáquez was with CBS affiliate WFOR in Miami, Florida, as a general assignment reporter.
 She later reported for WTFX in Philadelphia from 2007 to 2009.

-Originally from Rhode Island, Jáquez studied at Brown University in Providence, where she earned a bachelor’s degree in American politics and public policy with an independent study in journalism.
-During college, she was selected to participate in the prestigious Emma L. Bowen Foundation Internship Program, where she worked at WJAR in Rhode Island.
-Her experience at WJAR sparked her passion for television news.
-She is fluent in Spanish and Portuguese, and lives in the Philadelphia area.
+Jáquez, a native of Rhode Island, is fluent in Spanish and Portuguese.
+She studied at Brown University in Providence, where she earned a bachelor’s degree in American politics and public policy with an independent study in journalism.
+During college, she was chosen to participate in the prestigious Emma L. Bowen Foundation Internship Program.
+It was through the program that she worked at WJAR in Rhode Island, where she realized she had a passion for television news.
+She currently lives in the Philadelphia area.